WPHL-TV: WPCA-TV: Religious programming

 Radio station WKDN of Camden, New Jersey, received a construction permit for ultra high frequency (UHF) channel 17 as WKDN-TV on January 27, 1954.
 After not building the facility, the station sold the permit to the Young People's Church of the Air, owned by Percy Crawford, for $40,000 in February 1959.
 The call letters were changed to WPCA-TV, reflecting both his initials and the name of his long-running broadcast ministry; the city of license was changed from Camden to Philadelphia in March 1960.

 Promising a lineup of religious programs and family entertainment, the station signed on July 17, 1960, as the second local UHF station after educational WHYY-TV (channel 35).
 Crawford died October 31, 1960, after suffering a heart attack while driving.
-The station went silent August 1, 1962, having operated for two years.
+The station went dark August 1, 1962, having operated for two years.

 WPHL-TV: Independent station relaunch

-When channel 17 went silent, its sale was immediately announced to a consortium headed by attorney Aaron Jerome Katz and two real estate men.
-The station returned to the air on January 31, only to go dark again on June 14, when an application for the sale of channel 17 was finally filed with the Federal Communications Commission.
+When channel 17 went dark, its sale was immediately announced to a consortium headed by attorney Aaron Jerome Katz and two real estate men.
+The station returned to the air on January 31, only to go dark again on June 14, when an application for the sale of channel 17 was finally filed with the Federal Communications Commission (FCC).
 The station's cameras were lent to WHYY-TV, the new public television station in Wilmington, Delaware, to allow that station to operate before a scheduled donation of equipment could be transferred and the station's own equipment did not function properly.

 The Philadelphia Television Broadcasting Company, headed by Katz and advertising executive Len Stevens, was approved to purchase the station in mid-1964.
 After receiving approval to boost its effective radiated power from 12,000 to 626,000 watts, the new owners returned channel 17 to the air on September 17, 1965, as independent station WPHL-TV.
 Among its leading local programs were a weekly teen dance show, a children's cartoon program and a jazz show hosted by Sid Mark.
 It also carried away games of the Philadelphia 76ers basketball team.
 The relaunched channel 17 was one of three new UHF stations to launch in the Philadelphia market in 1965.
 Channel 29 debuted as WIBF-TV on May 16, and channel 48 was activated as WKBS-TV on September 1.
 WPHL-TV increased its effective radiated power to 1 million watts in August 1966.